BhavyaKasetti/Practice/README.md

 # Practice
-this is practiced under the apna college video
+this is practiced under the apna college video.
+Author : Bhavya